milanglacier/yarepl.nvim/README.md

 command).
 In general we should ignore this option (keep it as the default `false`).
 When you do enable this option, prefer using the `bracketed_pasting_delayed_cr` formatter so that the final CR is not included in the initial stream (it will be sent by the delayed event).
-The two observed exceptions are Claude Code and OpenAI Codex which should use `true`.
+The observed exceptions are Claude Code, Codex, and Opencode which should use `true`.
 PRs are welcome if you find other REPLs that require setting this option to `true`.

 Example usage: